acgetchell/mundus-atrox/src/journals/sixteenth.md

 #### From the journal of Dame Orky

 We start by searching the grounds and the cathedral.
 We find a gift box containing 1200 gp, 13 gems (1000 gp each).
 We split them evenly and offer *Chiyo* and *Gruumsh, Clanleader of the Icebreakers* 2 gems for their help.
 We also find a staff, sword, a book, and a rod. *Tysnera* identifies the book as a tome of understanding and we give that to *Viker*.
 The rod is a rod of absorption and we hand it to *Tasbros*.
 The Staff of Striking goes to *CoralKing*.
 The dancing Shortsword goes to *Actias*.
-The orks mentioned killing a bunch of vampires.
+The Orcs mentioned killing a bunch of vampires.
 We dispose of the remnants.

 > Chiyo gestures towards *Geral*, her deep red eyes contemplative and searching.
 >